Blairgowrie and District Next Steps

 Bear in mind that these are only very general guidelines, as an eagleís appearance and outline can change depending on what itís doing.
 There are plenty of other things to look for, and this handy and brief picture guide from the RSPB neatly sums up the differences between eagles and buzzards.

 If after a sighting youíre still unsure about what you saw, thereís no shame in falling back on the opinions of people more proficient or experienced than you.
 I certainly donít hesitate to do so, as eagles arenít things I see every day!
-Becoming proficient at any wildlife identification requires regular practice, and thatís not something most of us can expect to get with creatures as relatively scarce as eagles.
+Becoming proficient at any wildlife identification requires regular practise, and thatís not something most of us can expect to get with creatures as relatively scarce as eagles.

 Many thanks to wildlife artist Karen Hartnell for her valuable insights about eagle identification.